-\textbf{Self-supervised Learning.} As a sub-area of unsupervised learning, self-supervised learning has been a hot research topic recently \cite{jing_SelfsupervisedVisualFeature_2020a,Misra_2020_CVPR,jing2020self}.
-It aims to learn a useful feature representation for downstream tasks by solving the pretext tasks.
+\textbf{Self-supervised Learning.} Self-supervised learning has been a hot research topic recently \cite{jing_SelfsupervisedVisualFeature_2020a,Misra_2020_CVPR,jing2020self}, which aims to learn a useful feature representation for downstream tasks by solving pretext tasks.
 The pretext tasks can be constructed based on spatial/temporal context, semantic labels, multi-modal correspondence, etc. For example, SimCLR defines a context-based contrasting task for self-supervised learning \cite{chen2020simple}, which obtains a comparable performance as fully supervised models.
 Recently, Chao \etal~\cite{chao_SelfSupervisedDeepLearning_2020} introduced self-supervised learning into image rectification, which assumes the distortion is radial-symmetric, \ie, when an image is rotated or flipped w.r.t. the center, the warping field of the distorted image should keep the same.
-Thereby, they exploit such consistency to train their model in a self-supervised manner.
+They exploit such consistency to train the model in a self-supervised manner.
 By contrast, we exploit the consistency between the rectified and re-distorted images of distorted images from different distortion models, \ie, the intra-model consistency and the inter-model consistency.
-Our method is model-based and explicitly model the distortion and rectification process via an efficient differentiable forward and backward warping module, which is easy to train.
+More generally, forward-backward consistency has been used in tracking \cite{wang_LearningCorrespondenceCycleConsistency_2019}, depth estimation \cite{yin_GeonetUnsupervisedLearning_2018, zhou_UnsupervisedLearningDepth_2017a}, image-to-image translation \cite{zhu_UnpairedImagetoImageTranslation_2017}, and text-to-image generation \cite{qiao_MirrorGANLearningTextToImage_2019} to construct self-supervision under the same transform, while the consistency exploited in our model is from different distortion models with different parameters.
+Beside, SIR explicitly models the distortion and rectification process via an efficient differentiable warping module, which is easy to train.